roots/sage/doc/usage.md

 ### style.css

 This file is used to tell WordPress that we're a theme.
 None of the actual CSS is contained in this file.

+### template-custom.php

+An example of a custom page template.
+By default, this page is full width and doesn't contain a sidebar as defined in `lib/config.php`'s `roots_sidebar()` function.